Sumeet-Raina/HappyChappy/README.md

 So that I can monitor my moods
 I want to be able to create a new record when I login

+As a user
+when I login
+I want to be able to display a response

+As a user
+when I login
+I want to be able to display a response-count